nextgis/docs_ngqgis/source/joinlines.rst

 Permanently joins two intersecting or snapped lines.
 The little "extra" bits are cut off.

-After installation the plugin will appear in the Vector toolbar:|button_join_lines|.
+After installation the plugin will appear in the Vector toolbar.

 Select the two lines you want to join, then press |button_join_lines|.